Quebec Nordiques: Uniforms

 The corresponding home (bottom) and away (top) uniforms, which reflected the new logo and colour scheme the team would have adopted.

 Throughout their history, the Nordiques were famous for their iconic powder blue and white uniforms.
 But for their first WHA season, the Nordiques' uniforms featured splashes of red on the shoulders, waist and numbers.
 From 1973 to 1975, the blue on the Nordiques uniforms briefly reverted to a dark royal blue shade.
 Contrasting nameplates were used in 1973–74, then the fleur-de-lis symbol was added to the shoulders the following season which was modeled after the flag of Quebec.

 Prior to the 1975–76 season, the Nordiques unveiled what was now their standard look, returning to a powder blue base and adding three fleur-de-lis symbols on the waist.
 Red was only used on the logo.
 For the first season, the Nordiques wore red pants, but switched to powder blue pants afterwards.
 This look would be carried over upon joining the NHL in 1979, and other than some minor trim changes on the logo and numbers, remained basically the same until the relocation.

 The Colorado Avalanche unveiled the "Reverse Retro" design based on the Nordiques uniforms on November 16, 2020, honouring the legacy of the franchise.
-On October 21, 2025, the Avalanche unveiled a Nordiques throwback uniform which the team wore for seven games, including two against the Carolina Hurricanes who wore white Hartford Whalers throwback uniforms in honor of both franchises' storied history in the Adams Division.
+On October 21, 2025, the Avalanche unveiled a Nordiques throwback uniform which the team wore for eight (originally seven) games, including two against the Carolina Hurricanes who wore white Hartford Whalers throwback uniforms in honor of both franchises' storied history in the Adams Division; along with two games against ex-provincial rival Montreal Canadiens (the game at Montreal was not included in the original plan, but was approved by the NHL later on).

 Uniform change

 Aubut intended to change the team's entire look had he won enough financing to keep the Nordiques in Quebec City for the 1995–96 season.
 The Nordiques would have abandoned the blue, white, and red palette they had worn throughout their history in favour of a teal, black, and navy scheme.
-The team would also have abandoned the "igloo holding a hockey stick" logo they had used for their entire existence in favour of a fierce looking Siberian husky, with "NORDIQUES" in grey block letters below it and the "I" in the team's name fashioned to look like an icicle.
+The team would also have abandoned the "igloo holding a hockey stick" logo they had used for their entire existence in favour of a fierce looking Siberian Husky, with "NORDIQUES" in grey block letters below it and the "I" in the team's name fashioned to look like an icicle.
 These designs were published in local papers before the team ultimately decided to move.
 Due to the team missing an NHL deadline, the logo and uniforms would not have taken effect until the 1996–97 season.